KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 Body size however, is trickier.
 Size `X` is the column thickness, but size `Y` is different depending on whether the pipe in question is at the top or bottom of the screen.

-If it’s the top pipe, start of the gap `gap_start_pos_y` should be bottom of the rectangle.
-So half size should be `gap_start_pos_y` since the center of the rectangle is at 0.
-Full size will be `gap_start_pos_y \* 2.0f`.
+For the top pipe, the start of the gap `gap_start_pos_y` should be the bottom of the rectangle.
+Half size is `gap_start_pos_y`, as the center of the rectangle is at 0.
+Full size is `gap_start_pos_y \* 2.0f`.

-If it’s the bottom pipe, top of the rectangle will be the end of the gap, `gap_start_pos_y + gap_height`.
-So half size should be `canvas_height - (gap_start_pos_y + gap_height)`.
-And we need to double it for the full size.
-That makes `(canvas_height - (gap_start_pos_y + constants.gap_height)) \* 2.0f`.
+For the bottom pipe, the top of the rectangle is the end of the gap, `gap_start_pos_y + gap_height`.
+Half size is `canvas_height - (gap_start_pos_y + gap_height)`.
+Double this value for the full size: `(canvas_height - (gap_start_pos_y + constants.gap_height)) \* 2.0f`.

 ```
 // Size X is the column thickness,
 // Size Y is the important part.
-// If it's a top pipe, gap_start_pos_y should be bottom of the rectangle
+// If this is a top pipe, gap_start_pos_y is the bottom of the rectangle
-//  So half size should be gap_start_pos_y since center of the rectangle is at 0.
+//  Half size is gap_start_pos_y, since the center of the rectangle is 0.
-// If it's the bottom pipe, top of the rectangle will be at gap_start_pos_y + gap_height
+// If this is the bottom pipe, the top of the rectangle is located at gap_start_pos_y + gap_height
-//  So half size should be canvas_height - (gap_start_pos_y + gap_height)
+//  Half size is canvas_height - (gap_start_pos_y + gap_height)
-// Since these are half-sizes, and the position is at the screen border, we multiply these sizes by two
+// Since these are half-sizes, and the position is at the screen border, multiply these sizes by two
 math::vec2f body_size{constants.column_thickness,
                         is_top ?
                         gap_start_pos_y * 2.0f :
                         (canvas_height - (gap_start_pos_y + constants.gap_height)) * 2.0f};
 ```

-To construct the rectangle entity, we can use blueprint function `geometry::blueprint_rectangle`.
-We will also feed `pipe_color` and `pipe_outline_color` (which includes line thickness information).
+To construct the rectangle entity, use the blueprint function `geometry::blueprint_rectangle` and feed `pipe_color` and `pipe_outline_color` (which includes line thickness information).

 ```
 auto body = geometry::blueprint_rectangle(registry, body_size, constants.pipe_color, body_pos, constants.pipe_outline_color);
 ```

-That’s it for the body!
-Now we need to construct the cap of the pipe.
+#### Construct the Cap of the Pipe

-Size of the cap will be `column_thickness` plus `pipe_cap_extra_width` because we want the cap to look like the mario pipe, so the cap needs to be a little bit wider.
-The height is pre-defined `pipe_cap_height`.
-Easy!
+The size of the cap is `column_thickness` plus `pipe_cap_extra_width`, as the cap is visually similar to the popular pipe design from Super Mario Brothers.

+The height is pre-defined as `pipe_cap_height`.

 ```
 // PIPE CAP
-// Let's prepare the pipe cap
+// Prepare the pipe cap
-// Size of the cap is defined in constants
+// The size of the cap is defined in constants
 math::vec2f cap_size{constants.column_thickness + constants.pipe_cap_extra_width, constants.pipe_cap_height};
 ```

-Cap position is a bit trickier, X position will be same as the body, `body_pos.x()` since it’s centered.
-But the Y position changes depending on if it’s a top one or bottom.
+The cap position is trickier.
+The `X` position is the same as the body, `body_pos.x()`, since the cap is centered.
+However, the `Y` position changes depending on whether the cap is for the top or bottom.

-If it’s the top cap, bottom line of the cap is alligned with bottom of the body or start of the gap which is the same line.
-We will use start of the gap here, minus half of the cap height, because position is the center of the rectangle.
-It makes `gap_start_pos_y - constants.pipe_cap_height \* 0.5f`.
+If the cap is at the top, the bottom line of the cap is alligned with bottom of the body, or start of the gap, as this is the same line.

+Use the start of the gap minus half of the cap height, because the position is the center of the rectangle.
+This is defined as `gap_start_pos_y - constants.pipe_cap_height \* 0.5f`.

-If it’s the bottom cap, bottom of the gap will be the same line as top of the cap.
-Bottom of the gap is gap start position plus the gap height, `gap_start_pos_y + constants.gap_height`.
-Then we need to add half of the pipe height again because we want the shift a little bit down since the position we define is the center of the cap and we want the top to be alligned with top of the body.
+For the the bottom cap, the bottom of the gap is the same line as the top of the cap.
+The bottom of the gap is the gap start position plus the gap height: `gap_start_pos_y + constants.gap_height`.
+Add half of the pipe height again to the shift the pipe down, since the position is the center of the cap and the top of the cap must be alligned with the top of the body.

 ```
-// Position, X is same as the body.
-Bottom of the cap is aligned with bottom of the body,
+// Position X is the same as the body.
+The bottom of the cap is aligned with the bottom of the body,
-// or start of the gap, we will use start of the gap here, minus half of the cap height
+// or start of the gap, use the start of the gap minus half of the cap height
 transform::position_2d cap_pos{body_pos.x(),
                                 is_top ?
                                 gap_start_pos_y - constants.pipe_cap_height * 0.5f :